Mansoo Yu, PhD, MSW, MA

 PhD, Washington University, 2006; MSW, Washington University, 2001; MA, Yonsei University, 2000; BA, Sungkyunkwan University, 1998.

-- Health-Risk Behaviors (e.g., tobacco and other substance use problems, and risky sexual behaviors)
+- to Health-Risk Behaviors (e.g., tobacco and other substance use problems, physical inactivity)

 - Health Disparities

 - Research with Racial/Ethnic Minority Groups, and Vulnerable/Underserved Populations

 Dr. Yu's Research in the News: